guidocella/eloquent-insert-on-duplicate-key/README.md

 ### Pivot tables

-You can call `attachOnDuplicateKey` and `attachIgnore` from a `BelongsToMany` relation to run the inserts in its pivot table.
+Call `attachOnDuplicateKey` and `attachIgnore` from a `BelongsToMany` relation to run the inserts in its pivot table.
 You can pass the data in all of the formats accepted by `attach`.

 ```php
     $pivotData = [